Union says to fight BAE job cuts

-LONDON Unite, the biggest union at Britain's BAE Systems, said the defence contractor has confirmed it intends to cut 3,000 jobs across Britain and vowed to fight the lay-offs.
+LONDON, Sept 27 Unite, the biggest union at Britain's BAE Systems , said the defence contractor has confirmed it intends to cut 3,000 jobs across Britain and vowed to fight the lay-offs.

 "Unite is meeting with BAE Systems today and we will be doing everything we can to mitigate the impact of these cuts," it said in a statement.